Research

 I also study fundamental questions of contract law and theory, drawing often upon the work introduced above on relational contracting and complex market infrastructure.

-Relevant papers: The Private Order of Innovation Networks (2016); Braided Agreements and the New Frontiers of Relational Contract Theory (2020); Deal Structure (2018, with Cathy Hwang); The New Research on Contractual Complexity (2019, with Cathy Hwang); Contractual Evolution (2022, with Julian Nyarko and Eric Talley); Contractual Depth (2022, with Cathy Hwang).
+Relevant papers: The Private Order of Innovation Networks (2016); Braided Agreements and the New Frontiers of Relational Contract Theory (2020); Deal Structure (2018, with Cathy Hwang); The New Research on Contractual Complexity (2019, with Cathy Hwang); Contractual Evolution (2022, with Julian Nyarko and Eric Talley); Contractual Depth (2022, with Cathy Hwang); Bargaining, Bartering, and Price Rigidity in Corporate Contracting (working paper, with Joshua Higbee, Cree Jones, and Eric Talley).

 Corporate Governance